LM-Vasco/cohort-tools-project/research/w07d01 CORS.md

 1. install the CORS package

-    in the project directory, open a terminal:
+    in the project's server directory, open a terminal:
     <br>``npm install cors``

 2. import the CORS middleware